TrailingStop/TT-Miner-release/README.md

 ## OC option
-TT understand clock-locks and clock-offsets as well as popwer-limits:
+TT understand clock-locks and clock-offsets as well as power-limits:
 - -oc-core[...]
 INT = core clock lock
 - -oc-coreoff[...]
 INT = core clock offset
 - -oc-mem[...]
 INT = memory clock lock
 - -oc-memoff[...]
 INT = memory clock offset
 - -oc-pl[...][W] INT = power limit.
 If you specify just a single number TT treats it as percent, If use append a 'W' it uses you setting as absolute Watt limit
+- -oc-fan[...]
+INT = control the fan